jmrozanec/cron-utils/README.md

 For Android developers, cron-utils 7.0.0 assumes Android 26+.
 For earlier Android versions consider using cron-utils 6.x.y.
 If using ScheduleExpression from Java EE, this should be provided as a runtime dependency.

+Now we are developing a new generation of cron-descriptors using neural-translation!
+Any kind of contributions are welcome: from help with dataset generation to machine learning models training and utilities to load them!
+If interested, please follow issue [#3](https://github.com/jmrozanec/cron-utils/issues/3)

 **Features**